 Whey Boosts Exercise Results

-In a quest to make the most of every minute, finding a supplement that provides multiple benefits fits right into busy lifestyles.
-Whey does just that, according to a recent study in The Journal of Applied Physiology (5/14).
-Researchers at Skidmore College found that whey protein, taken throughout the day, boosts calorie burning, makes you feel fuller faster and for long periods of time, and helps build and repair muscle.
+Whey protein is useful for fitness buffs.
+Researchers at Skidmore College found that when, taken throughout the day, whey boosts calorie burning, makes you feel fuller faster and for long periods of time, and helps build and repair muscle.

 An animal protein found in dairy foods, whey contains all the essential amino acids your body needs, unlike plants that do not, says Amy Goodson, MS, RD, sports dietician and co-author of Swim, Bike, Run—Eat (Fair Winds Press).
 “You would need to eat a variety of plant proteins to get all the amino acids,” she notes.